rondymesquita/phoenixjs/README.md

  - **intenseDebateAcct**: the id of IntenseDebate to add comments to posts
  - **pagTemplate**: the template of pagination
  - **pagItemsPerPage**: how many posts are displayed per page on pagination
+ - **indexPage**: the custom index page.
+You declare the file name to be the index of site.
+The file must be in **content/pages/static_pages** Otherwise, comment or remove the property and will be used de default view listing the posts.

 ##Pagination
 To add pagination support was used the directive **pagination** from